Actions basics

 Within any action, you have the ability to include multiple Action steps.
 These steps encompass predefined logic and can take various forms, such as SQL queries, custom JavaScript code, HTTP requests, conditions, navigation, etc. By combining these steps together you can construct functional workflows that enable you to merge requests from different data sources, validate input data or trigger data reloads based on specific conditions.
 This flexibility allows you to create powerful and adaptable processes to meet your specific needs.

-Open the Actions panel from the bottom of the builder area.
-Choose whether you need a global or a page-specific action, then click the + button on the right of the Actions list.
+You can create actions from the Actions panel at the bottom of the screen.
+First, you need to choose between a global or page-specific action, and then click the plus sign next to the corresponding section.

 or {{app.env}}

 .
-Moreover, there are several built-in variables that are available in every action step:
+Moreover, there are several built-in variables available for every action step:

 {{data}}